NREL/OpenStudio-ERI/docs/source/outputs.rst

 3. The third section in the CSV includes the **annual building loads** for heating, cooling, and hot water.
    Heating and cooling loads include duct losses.
-   Hot water loads are disaggregated into 1) Delivered (i.e., the load associated with the delivered hot water by the water heater) and 2) Tank Losses.
+   Hot water loads are disaggregated into 1) Delivered (i.e., the load associated with the delivered hot water by the water heater), 2) Tank Losses, and 3) Desuperheater.

 4. The fourth section in the CSV includes **unmet annual building loads** for heating and cooling.
    These numbers reflect the amount of heating/cooling load that is not met by the HVAC system, indicating the degree to which the HVAC system is undersized.